Ford Mustang Maxum GTP: Racing history

 Pruett, who had driven the most races with the car, was classified 16th in the Driver's Championship, with 47 points, whilst Halsmer was 19th, with 41 points.

 Legal Action

 The car's poor performance was a source of considerable irritation to Jack Roush and he refused to pay the balance of his contract with Maxum.
 During the lawsuit which followed, John Dick admitted that he had unilaterally made significant modifications to the car before it had ever turned a wheel.
 As this meant that the performance of the car 'as designed' had never been tested, the case was ultimately settled out of court.
 The two chassis were returned to Maxum and Roush paid a significant financial settlement.

 After the cars arrived back in the UK, Denis Aldred discovered that the nose of the car that Halsmer had crashed at Miami had been poorly repaired.
 The suspension mounts were now located in holes that were too large, causing them to ‘wander’ during a race with the direct effect of making the handling unpredictable.

+LOTEC C1000

+A third chassis was produced but never sold.
+It sat in the back of Denis Aldred's industrial unit in Bolton for seven years before being purchased by LOTEC to be used in the development of the LOTEC C1000 one-off supercar.